SQLab/114-fall-software-testing/Lab4/README.md

 Please note that you must not alter files other than `main_test.js`.
 You will get 0 points if

-1. you modify other files to achieve requirements.
+1. You modify other files to achieve requirements.
-2. you can't pass all CI on your PR.
+2. You can't pass all CI on your PR.

 ## Submission